hadasc/aws-alexa-lambda-workshop/BuildYourFirstSkill.md

 # Part 1 - Build your first skill
+In this part you will setup your Alexa Developer account and build a basic Alexa Skill that can reply to a basic greeting.

+Please follow the next step-by-step instruction to complete this section.

-## Open and Amazon Alexa Developer Account
+## Open an Amazon Alexa Developer Account
 Open https://developer.amazon.com and follow the instruction to open a new account.

 ## Create your first skill